ashly-fuller/ashly_fuller_wowchemy/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Security and Crime Science
+role: PhD Student in Crime Science

 # Organizations/Affiliations to show in About widget
 organizations: